Kian1369/portfolio/README.md

 ## Automatidata: NYC Taxi Fare Estimator

 In this project, which was a part of the [Google Advanced Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-advanced-data-analytics)
 , I developed an application for the New York City Taxi and Limousine Commission (TLC) to enable riders to estimate taxi fares in advance.
-The project spanned six comprehensive parts, each focusing on different aspects of data analysis and machine learning.
+I built and evaluated regression models to predict fare amounts as well as developed machine learning models to predict tipping behavior.

 #### Key Features